abmajith/verilog-riscV32I-machine/README.md

 ...
 ```

-Opcode helps us to decide instruction type for execution, additionally *Funct3* and *Funct7*
+Opcode helps us to decide on instruction type for execution, additionally *Funct3* and *Funct7*
-will help us to choose one among existing variant in the respective instruction type.
+will help us to choose one among existing variants in the respective instruction type.

 **Arithmetic R-Type Instructions**
 Arithmetic instruction *R-type*, a most simplest encoding.
 Here *R-type* arithmetic instructions have 10 variants, they are
 ```
 ADD, SUB, SLL, SLT, SLTU, XOR, SRL, SRA, OR, AND
 ```
 They are for addition, subtraction, shift left logical, set less than,
 set less than for unsigned numbers, bitwise *xor*, shift right logical,
 shift right with sign expansion, bitwise *or* and bitwise *and* operations.

 As the *R* instruction encoding *Funct7 rs2 rs1 Funct3 rd Opcode7*,
-extracting rs1, rs2 and rd registers address as
+extracting rs1, rs2, and rd registers addresses as
 ```verilog
 ...
 wire [4:0] addr_rs1 = inst[19:15]; // 5 bits wide first register source address